 Please view my Disclosure to learn more.

-C. Have a pen, markers, file folders and labels on hand.
+~ Have a pen, markers, file folders, envelopes, and labels on hand.
 Before you clean and end up with a pile of papers, you’ll want to have what you need to sort and file as you pick up each piece.
 (Touch items as few times as possible.)
+Think about what you’ll be filing, such as bills not paid, bills paid, insurance, car receipts, bank papers, vendor information, school transcripts, resume, and so on.
+Put monthly receipts in an envelope for each month of the year.

 Here are 10 Tips for Home Office Cleaning: